 Q: Who controls the rates I pay for public utility services such as telephone, gas, electricity, water and sewer?

-While most basic telephone services from traditional telephone companies are set on the basis of cost of service, many non-basic telephone services are based upon market conditions.
+While most basic telephone services from traditional telephone companies were set on the basis of cost of service, many non-basic telephone services are based upon market conditions.
 Cable television providers are not regulated by the PUCO, but are or will be issued video service authorizations by the director of the Department of Commerce.
-Some natural gas utilities have conducted auctions to secure and price natural gas for their customers.
-Some of these auctions have resulted in Standard Choice Offers where specific competitive retail natural gas suppliers are supplying gas to specific individual customers and the natural gas utility is only charging for the use of their distribution system to bring the gas to customers.
+The Ohio electric utilities and some natural gas utilities have conducted auctions to secure and price electricity and natural gas for their customers.
+Some of these auctions have resulted in Standard Choice Offers where specific competitive retail energy suppliers are supplying electricity and/or gas to specific individual customers and the utility is only charging for the use of its distribution system to bring the electricity or gas to customers.

 Q: Can a customer “shop around” and buy a portion of his or her energy service from a non-utility?

 A: Yes, unless a customer is served by a municipal electric or gas system, receives service from a cooperative, does not “opt out” or decline to participate in a local governmental aggregation program, or lives in an area that is not served by one of the four largest gas companies.
-Currently, a gas customer who receives service from the four largest gas utilities (Columbia Gas, Dominion East Ohio Gas, Duke Energy Ohio, or Vectren Energy Delivery of Ohio), may qualify to choose his/her own third-party gas supplier.
-The gas supplier, or marketer, would charge the customer only for the gas itself.
+Currently, a customer of an Ohio electricity utility or a gas customer who receives service from one of the four largest gas utilities (Columbia Gas, Dominion East Ohio Gas, Duke Energy Ohio, or Vectren Energy Delivery of Ohio) may qualify to choose his/her own third-party electric or gas supplier.
+The electric or gas supplier, or marketer, would charge the customer only for the electricity or gas itself.
 That supplier’s rates are not regulated by the PUCO.
-However, comparison of such gas rates contained in an “Apples-to-Apples” chart is available by logging onto the PUCO’s website (www.puc.state.oh.us) and clicking on the link for the topic, “Consumer Education.”
+However, a comparison of such electric and gas rates contained in an “Apples-to-Apples” chart is available by logging onto the PUCO’s website (www.puc.state.oh.us) and clicking on the link for Apples-to-Apples.

 In addition, a customer may be able to be part of a “governmental aggregation group” where the customer’s local government, such as a city, village, county or township, may purchase utility services on behalf of its citizens who do not choose to opt out or decline participation in such a program.
 If a customer does not opt out or decline to participate in the governmental aggregation group, the local governmental unit will do the shopping for such citizens who remain the governmental aggregation group.